benshimonz/V1/README.md

 _**Q83:** Any dragon that didn't freeze any dragon_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q083.png)

-Anything right of a _"per {...} : relationships = 0"_ constraint won't be part of the query's result.

 _**Q73:** Any dragon that froze dragons no more than 10 times (cumulatively)_